Kinto/kinto/docs/tutorials/first-steps.rst

 A word about users with Kinto
 =============================

-First of all Kinto doesn't handle users managements.
+First of all Kinto doesn't handle users management.

-You do not have such thing as user creation, user removal, user password modifications, etc.
+There is no such thing as user sign-up, password modification, etc.

-However Kinto handle users permissions, which means users are uniquely identified in Kinto.
+However, since Kinto handle permissions on objects, users are uniquely identified.

 If you are wondering how it is possible, you probably want to read the explanation about :ref:`authenticating with Kinto <authenticating>`.

-In this tutorial we will use the Basic Auth backend with random user tokens.
+In this tutorial we will use a Basic Authentication, which computes a user id based on the token provided in the request.

+This method has many limitations but has the advantage to avoid specific setup or third-party services to get started immediately.

 Sync user data between devices